julianpeeters/avro2caseclass/README.md

 - Standard: plain Scala case classes with `val` immutable fields.
 For use with scalavro, salat-avro, gfc-avro, and other Scala Avro seriliazation runtimes.

-- SpecificRecord: Implements Avro's `SpecifRecord` with `var` mutable fields required for use with Apache Avro's `Specific` API.
+- SpecificRecord: Implements Avro's `SpecificRecord` with `var` mutable fields required for use with Apache Avro's `Specific` API.
+For use with Spark, Scalding, and other Apache Avro runtimes.

+- Scavro: Implements Scavro's `AvroSerializable` Scala wrapper classes with `val` immutable fields required for use with Apache Avro's `Specific` API.
 For use with Spark, Scalding, and other Apache Avro runtimes.

 #### Input